 You can help confirm this entry by contributing facts, media, and other evidence of notability and mutation.

 Alien is a science fiction horror franchise centered around the predatory extraterrestrial lifeforms referred to as “Xenomorphs,” which were designed by deceased Swiss artist H. R. Giger.

-On August 12th, 2004, the crossover film Alien vs. Predator was released, in which a group of researchers visit an ancient pyramid to discover a training ground for the Predator extraterrestrial species, who prove themselves by hunting Xenomorphs.
-On December 25th, 2007, the sequel Aliens vs. Predator: Requiem was released, a Predator tracks a Predalien hybrid creature to a town in Colorado and attempts to kill all Aliens that it encounters.
+On August 12th, 2004, the first crossover film Alien vs. Predator was released, in which a group of researchers visit an ancient pyramid to discover a training ground for the Predator extraterrestrial species, who prove themselves by hunting Xenomorphs (shown below, left).
+On December 25th, 2007, the sequel Aliens vs. Predator: Requiem was released, a Predator tracks a Predalien hybrid creature to a town in Colorado and attempts to kill all Aliens that it encounters (shown below, right).

 On February 16th, 2010, the first-person shooter game Aliens vs. Predator was released for Windows, PlayStation 3 and the Xbox 360, in which the player can assume the role of a Xenomorph, Predator or Colonial Marine (shown below, left).
 On September 29th, 2011, the sidescroller game Aliens Infestation was released for the Nintendo DS handheld console.

 On February 12th, 2013, the first-person shooter video game Aliens: Colonial Marines was released, in which the player assumes the role of a Colonial Marine who battles against Xenomorphs during events occurring directly after the 1984 film Aliens.
 In January 2014, a trailer was released for the upcoming first-person survival horror game Alien Isolation, set for release in October 2014.